raschu3-hub/edbw-esphome/README.md

 ---

-# Why?
+# Overview

+This project replaces the original firmware inside the **EDECOA ED-BW_COMM V3.1 WiFi module** with **ESPHome**.

-The original ED-BW WiFi module communicates with the inverter using the Voltronic / PIP protocol over RS232.
+Communication with the inverter is performed locally using the **Voltronic / PIP protocol** over the original RS232 interface.

-This project replaces the original firmware with **ESPHome**, allowing direct integration into Home Assistant without cloud services.

-✔ Local communication

-✔ OTA updates
+No cloud services are required.

+---

+# Features

-✔ ESPHome
+✅ ESPHome

-✔ Home Assistant
+✅ Home Assistant Integration

-✔ Real-time inverter data
+✅ OTA Updates

+✅ Local Communication

+✅ PIP Protocol

+✅ UART Debug

+✅ Real-time Sensor Data

 ---